RetR0-hex/ArtWork-Downloader-GUI/README.md

 to automatically download python requirements use
 `pip install -r <path/to/script/dir>/requirement.txt>`

 **If you use my provided 7z file then you don't have to download any of the python requirements, everything needed is provided in the 7z file.
-Just run the ArtWork Downloader.exe file in the 7z folder.**
+Just run the ArtWork Downloader.exe file in the 7z archive.**

 (btw this was my first time writting a GUI so please go easy on me :) )